 - Who can you contact in an emergency and how can you reach that person?

 - Do any of the pets have allergies or medicines that you need to be aware of?

 - What is the contact information for the Vet?

 - Can you reach the house and pet owners during their trip?
 Do they like to be updated?
 If so, make sure you send them an update every now and then.

 - Do you need to collect the mail?

-  - Do you need to do a pool or garden maintenance?
-Do you know where everything is that you need for it?
+- Do you need to do maintain the pool or garden?
+Do you know where everything is that you need for the maintenance?

 If you feel comfortable and if you feel like you know everything you need to know, it’s time to actually do it by yourself!
 Sometimes the house owners leave quite soon, sometimes they leave the following day.